maboelmagd26/maboelmagd26/README.md

 #### 🌟 Quiz App

- Built a dynamic quiz application using React, featuring:
+- Built a dynamic quiz application using React, featuring:

  - A progress bar for tracking question completion.

  - Hover effects and color indications for correct/incorrect answers.

  - Smooth transitions between questions.

 #### 🌟 Admin Dashboard

-- Developed an interactive admin dashboard using React and Material-UI, which includes:
+- Developed an interactive admin dashboard using **React** and **Material-UI**, which includes:

   - Pie charts, bar charts, sliders, and legends.

   - A customizable layout for data visualization.

 #### 🌟 Portfolio Website

 - Created a personal portfolio to showcase my skills and projects, featuring:

   - A responsive design optimized for various devices.

   - Smooth navigation and visually appealing animations.

 ---
 ## 🚀 Future Goals